p2irc/autocount/README.md

 ## AutoCount

 This repository contains a Python 3.7 implementation for the AutoCount unsupervised object counting system.
+Please cite:

+Ubbens, J. R., Ayalew, T. W., Shirtliffe, S. J., Josuttes, A., Pozniak, C. J. & Stavness, I. (2020).
+AutoCount: Unsupervised Segmentation and Counting of Plant Organs in Field Images.
+In the European Conference on Computer Vision (ECCV) Workshops, 2020.
+August 2020.

 The first script uses a modified implementation of the segmentation technique proposed in Asako Kanezaki. *Unsupervised Image Segmentation by Backpropagation.* IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2018.